wjl123wjl/TraceDoctor/rebuttal-ase.md

 **ReviewerA:**

 **Q1.
 Prioritizing high‑frequency errors & impact of variant count per error type.**
 - We analyze error types from a known error set.
-However, we avoid prioritizing high-frequency errors within this set, as its distribution may differ from that of real-world test scenarios.
-Low-frequency error types may become more prominent in unseen environments.
+However, we avoid prioritizing high-frequency errors within this set, as its distribution may differ from that of unseen test scenarios.
+Low-frequency error types may become more prominent in unseen test scenarios.
 Our approach is flexible: users can filter out low-frequency errors and generate variants only for high-frequency types if desired.

 - The number of variants per error type can influence performance improvements, as more training data typically leads to better model performance.
 While allocating more variants to specific errors may further improve results, we limit the total number of generated variants to ensure a fair comparison.
 Specifically, the fine-tuning data volume for our method does not exceed that of any baseline.
-Additionally, we allocate approximately equal numbers of variants per error type, assuming no prior knowledge of real-world error distributions.
+Additionally, we allocate approximately equal numbers of variants per error type, assuming no prior knowledge of  error distributions of test scenarios.